 What Types of Siding Are There?

-There’s an incredible variety of siding options for you to choose from depending on your aesthetic preferences, local climate, and budget.
+There are many types of siding for you to choose from depending on your aesthetic preferences, local climate, and budget.

-Fiber cement siding is a popular new siding option thanks to its ability to mimic many other types of siding and natural materials.
+Fiber cement siding, also known as cementitious siding, is popular due to its longevity and ability to mimic wood siding.
 Fiber cement is typically made from a mix of wood pulp, cement, and other materials and can resist pests, decay, and rot.
 Vendors may offer a warranty ranging from 30 to 50 years, but its full lifespan remains unknown, and some customers report delaminating or gapping issues.
-Installations can cost $5 to $9 per square foot, but old siding must be replaced, which can increase costs by around 5% or more.
+Installations can cost $5 to $9 per square foot, but old siding must be replaced, which can increase costs by around 5 percent or more.

 Aluminum siding can be a beautiful addition to your home and is a popular choice among homeowners thanks to its durability and ease of installation.
 Aluminum requires little maintenance and resists corrosion, making it a popular siding for homes in coastal communities.
 It’s relatively affordable, costing about $3 to $6 per square foot to install, and is resistant to fire, pests, rot, and mold.
 However, aluminum dents easily, and the metal can adopt a dusty sheen as it oxidizes.